Tom Daugherty

 Tom Daugherty (born February 22, 1975) is a right-handed American professional ten-pin bowler residing in Riverview, Florida.
 He is a member of the Professional Bowlers Association (PBA), having joined in 2001.
-He is one of a very few PBA bowlers to successfully use the one-handed no-thumb delivery, although he uses his thumb for most spares.
-While Daugherty has won four PBA Tour titles (including one major) and 25 PBA Regional titles, he is perhaps best known for rolling a nationally-televised 100 game at the 2011 PBA Tournament of Champions, the lowest score ever bowled in a televised PBA event.
+He is one of the very few PBA bowlers to successfully use the one-handed no-thumb delivery, although he uses his thumb for most spares.
+While Daugherty has won four PBA Tour titles (including one major) and 25 PBA Regional titles, he is perhaps best known for rolling a nationally televised 100 game at the 2011 PBA Tournament of Champions, the lowest score ever bowled in a televised PBA event.

+Daugherty has also won two titles on the PBA50 Tour, both of them majors.

 Nicknamed "Rebel" and "Tampa Tom", Daugherty has accumulated 21 career 300 games in PBA events.
 He is a pro staff member for Hammer bowling balls, Dexter shoes, and Turbo Inserts.

 PBA career

 Daugherty became a PBA member in 2001, and started bowling regularly on the PBA Tour in the 2003–04 season.
-After three seasons of little success as a full time Tour bowler, he returned to bowling mostly in PBA Regional Tour events for the next six seasons.
+After three seasons of little success as a full-time Tour bowler, he returned to bowling mostly in PBA Regional Tour events for the next six seasons.